Zhuk (radar): FGA-35(3D)

 The FGA-35(3D) was first shown at MAKS in 2013.
-It's a GaN-based AESA, scalable, meant for various platforms with the version shown at MAKS having a 688mm(?) antenna and 960 T/R's.
+It is a GaN-based AESA, scalable, meant for various platforms with the version shown at MAKS having a 688mm(?) antenna and 960 T/R's.
 In an interview the new radar was mentioned to be weighing about 130 kg (for fighter planes) and having a 200 km range for a 5-ton UAV version.
 FGA-35(3D) was relabeled as FGA-35 while the original FGA-35 was relabeled as FGA-29.

 Zhuk-AM/AME

 In 2016 aerospace exhibition, held in Zhunhai Phazotron unveiled a new AESA radar named Zhuk-AM/AME which is likely further evolution of FGA-35 and renamed as Zhuk-AM/AME.
-According to Janes, the Zhuk-AME (or FGA-50) can track up to 30 targets and can simultaneously attack up to six aerial targets and has detection range up to 260 km, which is improvement of 50% compared with previously developed variants of the Zhuk radar.
+According to Janes, the Zhuk-AME (or FGA-50) can track up to 30 targets and can simultaneously attack up to six aerial targets and has detection range up to 260 km, which is an improvement of 50% compared with previously developed variants of the Zhuk radar.
 The source added that the new radar weighs about 100 kg.

-During 2015 Aero India Phazotron showcased a placard of Zhuk FGA-35, the radar in the placard looking like Zhuk-AM/AME instead of then FGA-35 (Which was besides the placard. and was also marketed for HAL LCA.
+During 2015 Aero India Phazotron showcased a placard of Zhuk FGA-35, the radar in the placard looking like Zhuk-AM/AME instead of the FGA-35 (which was besides the placard). and was also marketed for HAL LCA.

-Zhuk-A/AM

 During MAKS 2019 international air show Phazotron unveiled the latest offered AESA radar for Mig-35.
 The radar has 1,000 solid-state transceiver-receiver module.
-Export customers can choose this radar instead of PESA radar of serial production Mig-35.
+Export customers can choose this radar instead of PESA radar of serial production MiG-35.